lcs-alt-gh/GA_Portfolio_Project/README.md

   different session ID.
 A production GA4 implementation with Google Signals or authenticated User-ID tracking would be needed to analyze this properly.
-- **Correlational, not causal:** The funnel and hypothesis tests establish that the device gap is statistically significant, not why it exists.
-The checkout-friction explanation is the most likely read of the funnel shape, but confirming it would require further research.
+- **Correlational, not causal:** The funnel and hypothesis tests establish that the device gap is statistically significant but it does not explain why it exists.
+Friction in the mobile checkout process (likely due to screen size) is a very likely and logical read of the funnel shape, but confirming it would require further research as suggested.
 - **Single-month window:** Restricting to July 2017 controls for seasonality but means the findings reflect one month of behavior and haven't been validated against other periods.
 - **Conversion only, no cost data:** The channel finding (paid vs. unpaid, CPC vs. organic)